lsilvapvt/jfrog-automation-workshop/workshop/content/labs/21_jfrog_aql_samples2.md

 ---

-### How to use the output of an AQL to
+### How to use the output of an AQL in CLI commands

-The output of an AQL can be used to build a FileSpec object to be used as input for a JFrog CLI delete command.
+The output of an AQL can be used to build a JSON object in [FileSpec format](https://www.jfrog.com/confluence/display/JFROG/FileSpec) to be used as the input for a JFrog CLI delete command.

+See [this sample script](https://gist.github.com/lsilvapvt/8917142abbfe177ed6d6ec08f8d7ab65) for a technique on how that can be done.

 <br/>